How to Store an RV Battery for Winter (Winter Storage Tips)

 1. First, if you haven’t already, put on your safety goggles and gloves.
 Remove the battery compartment covers with a flathead screwdriver.
 With the covers removed, you should be able to see into the cells to view the liquid inside.

 2. The liquid level should be at least a half-inch above the top of each plate.
-In other words, the fluid level should be completely covering the plates, but no higher than the bottom of the fill neck.
+In other words, the fluid level should completely cover the plates but no higher than the bottom of the fill neck.
 If needed, top them off with distilled water.

 3. Once the battery is topped off, replace the caps and clean up any spills.